polyaxon/polyaxon/templates/index.md

 To get started, go to [Quick start with Polyaxon](quick_start) to start your first experiment.

-To setup a Polyaxon deployment, go to [Installation requirements and setup](installation/introduction)
+To setup a Polyaxon deployment, go to [Installation requirements and setup](installation/introduction).

-Once you have a Polyaxon deployment, you can check some important [concepts](polyaxon_concepts) and learn how to organize you [experimentation workflow](experimentation/introduction)
+Once you have a Polyaxon deployment, you can how to organize your [experimentation workflow](experimentation/concepts).

 ## Management